 - Use the hairdryer on the cool setting to remove dust from any trimmings and fringe.

 - Moisten a soft cloth with water and wipe down the plastic interior of the lampshade.

 - Typically, water is sufficient to clean the plastic base.
 However, if there is excessive dust, mix in a couple drops of mild detergent with the water and use the mixture to clean any dirt buildup.

 - Do not use water on the fabric part, unless it is stitched onto the frame.
 If it is glued on, it cannot be submersed in water because it will break the glue bond.
 Also, do not use water on the shade if it has a metal frame as the frame can rust.

-- For spot removal, wipe the spot with a soapy cloth, then rinse the spot by wiping it with plain water.
+- If the fabric only needs spot removal or no spray dry cleaner is available, wipe the spot with a soapy cloth, then rinse the spot by wiping with plain water.